RoHS: United States

 The Consumer Product Safety Act was enacted in 1972 followed by the Consumer Product Safety Improvement Act in 2008.

 California has passed the Electronic Waste Recycling Act of 2003 (EWRA).
 This law prohibits the sale of electronic devices after 1 January 2007, that are prohibited from being sold under the EU RoHS directive, but across a much narrower scope that includes LCDs, CRTs, and the like and only covers the four heavy metals restricted by RoHS.
 EWRA also has a restricted material disclosure requirement.

 Effective 1 January 2010, the California Lighting Efficiency and Toxics Reduction Act applies RoHS to general purpose lights, i.e. "lamps, bulbs, tubes, or other electric devices that provide functional illumination for indoor residential, indoor commercial, and outdoor use."

-Other US states and cities are debating whether to adopt similar laws, and there are several states that have mercury and PBDE bans already.
+Canada

+Canada does not have a dedicated national regulation equivalent to the European Union’s Restriction of Hazardous Substances (RoHS) Directive.
+However, certain environmental and product safety regulations align with RoHS principles by controlling or restricting the use of hazardous substances in electrical and electronic equipment.
+At the federal level, the Canadian Environmental Protection Act, 1999 (CEPA) governs the assessment and management of chemical substances, including those restricted under RoHS, such as lead, cadmium, and mercury.
+Specific regulations under CEPA, such as the Prohibition of Certain Toxic Substances Regulations, limit or prohibit the manufacture, use, and import of several RoHS-relevant substances.

+United Kingdom

+On January 31, 2020, the United Kingdom completed its withdrawal from the European Union and subsequently entered a transition phase spanning from February 1 to December 31, 2020.
+This event is commonly referred to as Brexit.
+During this transitional period, the United Kingdom conducted a comprehensive assessment of various regulations, including RoHS.
+UK RoHS stays well aligned with EU RoHS, with similar scopes, restricted substances, thresholds, and exemptions.

 Ireland

 Worldwide standards and certification are available under the QC 080000 standard, governed by the National Standards Authority of Ireland, to ensure the control of hazardous substances in industrial applications.